 Logitech supplies a software / driver CD with the unit and also includes a quick-start guide to help quickly connect the unit to your computer without any additional hassle.

 Featuring 22 backlit keys (G1 to G22) and small cut-outs on the center keys to help aid with finger positioning along the standard gaming WASD keys, the G13 also includes a small thumb-stick that acts as an additional digital key input rather than the analog joystick it actually resembles.
-Those looking to run the G13 digital thumb-stick in analog joystick mode, check out the G15 Forum hacks.
 The thumb-stick is also surrounded by 2 additional keys while the thumb-stick itself acts as an extra key when depressed.

 Some speculation surrounds the thumb-stick location is being too low and many user complaints reside around the inability of being able to rest your hand on the keypad and on the thumb-stick simultaneously.
 The thumb-stick is also difficult to manipulate in the heat of battle due to its small size.
 Ultimately your mile-age may vary depending on your hand size.